 Can I be real here?
 Seeing Open House on the calendar brought on a huge wave of anxiety for at least the first 5 years of my teaching career.
 I’m great in a room full of kids, but swap them out for parents and I’m nervous wreck!
-This utter dread for Open House, or Parent Night, was something I made up in my mind, because it always turned out fine (some years were definitely better than others).
+No more.
+I’m going to let you in on my 3 secrets to have the best elementary open house ever!

 The switch from dread to excitement happened when I started thinking of Open House in the same way I think about teaching a lesson to my class: active engagement, clear delivery, independent work time.
 Done!